About Ahead Sheep™

 No Commercial Use by the Company: The Company does not use user-generated content for advertising, promotional purposes, or any other commercial uses without the user's explicit consent.
 Any request for such use will be made directly to the user, who maintains the right to refuse without consequence.

-Privacy: The Company respects your privacy and ensures that user-generated content is stored securely.
-Please refer to the Privacy Policy for more information on how your content is managed and protected.
+Privacy: The Company respects your privacy and ensures that any user-generated content stored in the future will be handled securely.
+Please refer to the Privacy Policy for more information.

-Content Restrictions: Users are prohibited from storing content that violates any applicable laws, infringes on the rights of third parties, or contains harmful or malicious material.
-The Company reserves the right to remove any content that violates these Terms.
+Content Restrictions: Users are prohibited from storing or sharing content that violates any applicable laws, infringes on the rights of third parties, or contains harmful or malicious material.
+The Company reserves the right to remove any content that violates these Terms if storage features are introduced.

 Global Use: The Site is accessible worldwide.
 It is the user's responsibility to ensure that accessing and using the Site complies with the laws of their jurisdiction.
 The Company is not responsible for any legal repercussions from users accessing the Site in violation of local laws.